glennblock/splunk-sdk-csharp-pcl-hold/README.md

 * Async/await - All APIs are 100% async
 * Reactive Extensions - Splunk query results implement IObservable to be used with the RX framework.
-* Support for multiple platforms - The new version is a Portable Class Library.
+* Support for multiple platforms - The new version includes the API client pieces as a Portable Class Library.

+## Compatability

+Version 2.0 is a complete rewrite of the existing SDK.
+Existing applications will not recompile using the new version.

+Version 2.0 includes a subset of capability in the existing SDK focusing on the most common scenarios that we have seen customers using.
+The major focus areas are Search / Jobs, Configuration and Modular Inputs.

+Below is a breakdown of the areas covered:

+* Login
+* Access Control - users and passwords
+* Searches - Normal, Blocking, One Shot and Export
+* Jobs
+* Saved Searches
+* Configuration / Config Properties
+* Indexes
+* Inputs (Receiving Simple and Streamed events)
+* Applications
+* Modular Inputs

+For detailed API coverage, see this document.

+We will be publishing guidance on how to migrate existing CSharp SDK applications to use the new SDK.

 ## Getting started with the Splunk SDK for C#